sl3uth/Manual-Testing-Techniques/README.md

-📚 Welcome to the manualTesting repository!
+📚 Welcome to the Manual Testing repository!
 This repository is a collection of resources, templates, and best practices for manual software testing. 🕵️‍♀️

 🔍 As a software tester, I understand the importance of thorough manual testing to ensure the quality and reliability of software applications.
 This repository aims to provide a comprehensive set of materials to assist fellow testers in performing effective manual testing.